 Interview summary

-To prevent memory leaks in Angular: prefer the async pipe in templates, use takeUntilDestroyed (or takeUntil + Subject) in code, know which Observables complete automatically (HTTP) and which don’t, and always clean up timers and event listeners in ngOnDestroy.
+To prevent memory leaks in Angular: prefer the async pipe in templates, use takeUntilDestroyed (or takeUntil + Subject) in code, know which Observables complete automatically (HTTP) and which do not, and clean up timers, event listeners, and route-level long-lived streams deliberately.
+The hidden follow-up is that resolvers must usually complete, not just unsubscribe eventually.